Extending `ado` with new Operators

 Providing an example operation configuration¶

-parameter takes a example of your operators parameters.
-If your operator's parameter model has defaults for all fields then the simplest approach is to use those as the value of configuration_model_default
+The decorators example_configuration parameter takes an example of your operators parameters.
+If your operator's parameter model has defaults for all fields then the simplest approach is to use those as the value of example_configuration:

 How your Operators input parameters model is stored and output¶

-is created using your Operator, the parameters are stored in the metastore using model_dump_json()
+When an operation is created using your Operator, the parameters are stored in the metastore using model_dump_json() with no options.

 Operation function logic¶